 2. Washton, A. M. (New York Medical College) Autonomic and stimulus control of conditional cardiac rate responses in rhesus monkeys.
-Conditional cardiac examined under systematic and broad manipulation of the most negatively judged segments an aversive electric-shock unconditional stimulus (US) was increased progressively from 2 to 120 sec for each animal.
+Conditional cardiac examined under systematic and broad manipulation of the most negatively judged segments were chose delay conditioning procedure was employed in which the duration of a visual conditional stimulus (CS) preceding an aversive electric-shock unconditional stimulus (US) was increased progressively from 2 to 120 sec for each animal.
 At each of 8 differing CS-US interval conditions, selective autonomic blocking agents were administered to assess the relative roles of the sympathetic and parasympathetic branches of the autonomic nervous system in the elaboration of observed cardiac rate CRs.
-Each subject was tested both in the absence of any drugs and under: 1) mpathetic blockade with propranolol, 2) parasympathetic blockade with atropine, 3) double blockade with a combination of propranolol and atropine, and ganglionic blockade with chlorisondamine.
+Each subject was tested both in the absence of any drugs and under: 1) sathetic blockade with propranolol, 2) parasympathetic blockade with atropine, 3) double blockade with a combination of propranolol and arropine, ganglionic blockade with chlorisondamine.